gernotnikolaus/gernotnikolaus.github.io/_posts/2024-06-22-Medieval-Castles.md

 ---
-title:  "Medievel-Castles in the region of Salzburg"
+title:  "Medieval-Castles in the region of Salzburg"
 mathjax: true
 layout: post
 categories: media